getredash/website/src/pages/kb/user-guide/integrations-and-api/api.md

 `/api/queries/<id>/results`
-+ POST: Refreshes a query and responds with a query task result (job).
++ POST: Initiates a new query execution or returns a cached result.
-	- If your request JSON includes a `max_age` key (integer value in seconds), a cached result will be provided if one is available.
+	- Include a `max_age` key (integer value in seconds) to prefer a cached result within the specified interval.
+A cached result is returned if available.
+If `max_age` is omitted or `0` a new execution will begin and a query execution task (job) will be returned..
 	- If passing parameters, they must be included in the JSON request body as a `parameters` object.

 {% callout info %}